gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 BV providers are free to provide additional implementations (e.g. based on annotations specifying parameter names, debug symbols etc.).
 If a user wishes to use another parameter name provider than the default implementation, she may specify the provider to use with help of the bootstrap API (see ...) or the XML configuration (see ...).

+TODO: Add options to bootstrap API and XML schema

 ### Defining return value constraints <a id="return_value"/>

 Return value constraints are defined by putting constraint annotations directly to the method itself.